 There’s no way around it.
 The best way to make progress on your finances is to figure out where every dollar is going and to start intentionally deciding where you want your dollars to go from now on.

-One of the first things we do in my money coaching program is design a values-based budget to help you get closer to your goals.
+One of the first things I recommend you do when making changes in their finances is designing a create a monthly budget to help you get closer to your goals.

 For many people, it’s actually their mindset that holds them back from reaching their financial goals.
 People struggle with limiting beliefs, telling themselves they’ll never be able to reach their goals because they’ve tried and failed before.